wubeshetA/wubeshetA/README.md

 - 👋 Hi, I’m Wubeshet Yimam (call me Wube)
-- 👀 I’m interested technology, entrepreneurship, pencil sketching, cooking, learning new technologies in general
+- 👀 I’m interested in technology, entrepreneurship, pencil sketching, cooking, learning new technologies in general
-- 🌱 I’m currently learning Automation, web and mobile app development (flutter)
+- 🌱 I’m currently learning Automation & the web
-- 💞️ I’m looking to collaborate on API development, back-end open source projects
+- 💞️ I’m looking to collaborate open source projects
-- 📫 How to reach me => wubeshet.a.y@gmail.com / WhatsApp: +250791349797
+- 📫 How to reach me => w.yimam@alustudent.com / WhatsApp: +250791349797

 <!---
 wubeshetA/wubeshetA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.